(2nd LD) New virus cases near 500, reaching 3-week high | Yonhap News Agency

 Of the newly imported cases, 10 were foreigners, including three Americans and six were South Koreans.

-The number of seriously or critically ill COVID-19 patients was 112, down by 14 from the previous day.
-The KDCA previously reported that the number was 126 but revised it down in the afternoon briefing.
+The number of seriously or critically ill COVID-19 patients was 126, down by one from the previous day.

 The total number of people released from quarantine after making full recoveries was 86,625, up 882 from a day earlier.